Skip to main content

 Why are hunters only allowed to hunt pest animals during the duck hunting season?

 The prescribed duck hunting season occurs largely outside the breeding periods of waterfowl.
-Restricting pest animal hunting to the duck hunting season will ensure that there is no disturbance to breeding waterfowl during the vulnerable breeding periods.
+Restricting pest animal hunting to the duck hunting season will ensure that there is no disturbance to breeding waterfowl and other waterbirds during breeding periods.

 Generally, all State Game Reserves are available for duck hunting during the duck hunting season, however wetlands may be closed for duck hunting on a seasonal basis for various reasons including the concentration of threatened waterbirds, the presence of any rare, vulnerable specifies that may be disturbed by duck hunting or due to public safety concerns

-To ensure that environmental outcomes are not compromised hunters will be permitted to hunt pest animals in the same areas where duck hunting is permitted.
+To ensure that environmental outcomes are not compromised hunters are permitted to hunt pest animals in the same areas where duck hunting is permitted.
 Hunters are reminded to check seasonal arrangements on the GMA website.

 Why can hunters only hunt foxes, hares and rabbits?

 The intention of the regulations is to permit hunters to hunt specified pest animals on State Game Reserves that they come across when legitimately hunting game ducks.
-Limiting hunting to these smaller pest animals that are commonly found in State Game Reserves will improve hunting opportunities while ensuring that it remains an incidental activity to duck hunting.
-It also ensures that hunting activity on State Game Reserves is at manageable levels and is undertaken in a responsible manner.
+Limiting hunting to these pest animals that are commonly found in State Game Reserves will improve hunting opportunities while ensuring that it remains an incidental activity to duck hunting.

 Why are hunters required to use shotguns with non-toxic shot to hunt pest animals?